metterian/peep-talk/README.md

 ### Context Detector
 This module can detect whether user speak properly in suggested situation or not.
 This module contains two BERT based models.
 Evaluate the conversation using the following two functions.
 Based on that score, we decide whether to change the conversation.
-- **Context Similarity**(상황 유사도): fine-tuinig the MRPC(Microsoft Research Paraphrase Corpus) dataset to detect user's context similarity in suggested situation.
+- **Situation Similarity**(상황 유사도): fine-tuinig the MRPC(Microsoft Research Paraphrase Corpus) dataset to detect user's context similarity in suggested situation.
 - **Linguistic Acceptability**(문장 허용도): fine-tuning the CoLA(The Corpus of Linguistic Acceptability) dataset to detect user's input is acceptable in human conversation.

 ### Grammar Error Correction